Yadira Caraveo

-Caraveo represented the 31st district in the Colorado House of Representatives from 2019 to 2023.
+She represented the 31st district in the Colorado House of Representatives from 2019 to 2023.
 The district covered parts of Adams and Weld counties.
+She was elected to the United States Congress in 2022.
+Caraveo narrowly lost re-election in 2024 to Republican Gabe Evans.
+In April 2025, she announced her candidacy to return to Congress in the 2026 election.
+She withdrew from the race in September 2025, citing her struggle with mental health.

 Early life and education

-Caraveo was born in Colorado to Mexican undocumented parents who arrived in the 1970s but were granted amnesty under the Immigration Reform and Control Act of 1986.
+Caraveo was born in Denver to Mexican undocumented parents who arrived in the 1970s but were granted amnesty under the Immigration Reform and Control Act of 1986.
 She volunteered for Barack Obama's 2008 presidential campaign while in medical school.
 She received her bachelor's degree from Regis University and later her Doctor of Medicine degree from the University of Colorado School of Medicine.
 Caraveo completed a residency in pediatrics at the University of New Mexico Health Sciences Center, where she was also involved with the Committee of Interns and Residents union for resident physicians.

 Colorado House of Representatives

-Along with being a state legislator for part of the year, Caraveo is also a pediatrician practicing in Thornton, Colorado.
+During her tenure as a state legislator, Caraveo was also a pediatrician practicing in Thornton, Colorado.
 She has also served on the board of trustees for the Anythink Library system in Adams County since 2017.